-If the contract contains a single performance obligation, the entire transaction price is allocated to the single performance obligation.
-Contracts that contain multiple performance obligations require an allocation of the transaction price to each performance obligation based on its standalone selling price ("SSP") in relation to the total fair value of all performance obligations in the arrangement.
-The majority of the Company's contracts contain multiple performance obligations, such as when licenses are sold with maintenance, implementation or training services, have observable inputs that are used to determine the SSP of those distinct performance obligations.
+Allocation of the transaction price to the performance obligations in the contract obligation based on its standalone selling price ("SSP") in relation to the total fair value of all performance obligations in the arrangement.
+The majority of the Company's contracts contain multiple performance obligations, such as when licenses are sold with maintenance, implementation services or training services.
+Some of the Company's performance obligations, such as maintenance, implementation services, and training services, have observable inputs that are used to determine the SSP of those distinct performance obligations.
 Where SSP is not directly observable, the Company determines the SSP using information that may include market conditions and other observable inputs.
 In the circumstances when available information to determine SSP is highly variable or uncertain, such as for our term licenses, the Company will use the residual method.